 Is public transportation open in the Bahamas?

-Public transportation in the Bahamas is operating in limited capacity.
+Public transportation in the Bahamas is operating in a limited capacity.

 Are the restaurants and bars open in the Bahamas?